 - All instances launched together get the same user-supplied data.
 You can use the AMI launch index as an index into the data. - User data is limited to 16K.
 This limit applies to the data in raw form, not base64 encoded form. - The user data must be base64 encoded before being submitted to the API.
 The API command-line tools perform the base64 encoding for you.
-The data is base64 decoded before presented to the instance.
+The data is in base64 and is decoded before presented to the instance.